adderbyte/DataCentricEngineersWorkgroup/README.md

          sustainable development in developing countries

        * Community based open source project approach.
-       * Tackling problems one solution at a time
+       * Tackling problems one code at a time